When to Donate?

 - Burton Hoffman Fund: Supports the Temple's Madrachim (b’nai mitzvah Torah guides) program for materials, training & related expenses.

-- Flower Fund: Supports floral arrangements for religious services.
+- David Rivkind Fund: Supports floral arrangements for religious services.

 - Eli Newberger Speakers Fund: Supports speakers for Brotherhood and Temple events.